zookz/cordova-plugin-health/README.md

 Quirks of store()

 - in iOS you cannot store the total calories, you need to specify either basal or active.
 If you use total calories, the active ones will be stored.
 - in Android you can only store active calories, as the basal are estimated automatically.
-If you store total calories, these will be treated as active (though not 100% sure).
+If you store total calories, these will be treated as active.
-- in iOS distance is assumed to be of type WalkingRunning, if you want to explicitly set it to Cycling you need to add the field `cycling: true`.
+- in iOS distance is assumed to be of type WalkingRunning, if you want to explicitly set it to Cycling you need to add the field ` cycling: true `.
-- in iOS, you cannot store gender and date_of_birth at the moment.
-- in iOS, storing the sleep activities crashes at the moment.
+- in iOS, storing the sleep activities is not supported at the moment.

 ## Differences between HealthKit and Google Fit

-* HealthKit includes medical data (eg blood glucose), Google Fit is currently only related to fitness
+* HealthKit includes medical data (eg blood glucose), Google Fit is currently only related to fitness data
 * HealthKit provides a data model that is not extensible, Google Fit allows defining custom data types
-* HealthKit allows to insert data with the unit of measurement of your choice, and automatically translates units when queried, Google Fit stores data with a fixed unit of measurement
+* HealthKit allows to insert data with the unit of measurement of your choice, and automatically translates units when quiered, Google Fit stores data with a fixed unit of measurement
 * HealthKit automatically counts steps and distance when you carry your phone with you, Google Fit also detects the kind of activity (sedentary, running, walking, cycling, in vehicle)
 * HealthKit automatically computes the distance only for running/walking activities, Google Fit includes bicycle also